sporto/elm-tutorial/effects/effects.md

 Most of the time we will be creating __tasks__ and converting them to effects.

-__The example below is complex, if you find it difficult to understand don't worry too much, we will be using StartApp in the next chapter, which simplifies the code__.
+__The example below is complex, if you find it difficult to understand don't worry too much.
+We will be using StartApp in the next chapter, which simplifies the code__.

 ## Sample application